Fast simulation of planar Clifford circuits

 It is well known that the tableau representation can be updated efficiently if we apply a Clifford gate or measure a qubit of the stabilizer state.
 For example, one can easily see that the runtime of updating the tableau under the application of a $1$- or $2$-qubit Clifford gate is $O(n)$.
 Aaronson and Gottesman \cite{aaronson+gottesman:2004} provide an $O(n^2)$ algorithm for measuring a qubit in the computational basis, improving upon a na\"{i}ve $O(n^3)$ algorithm.
 In this work we are interested in measuring batches of qubits all at once.
 An application of Aaronson-Gottesman would upper bound the runtime of measuring $k$ qubits in the computational basis as $O(n^2 k)$.
 We now describe how this can be improved.

 The Aaronson-Gottesman simulation algorithm can be viewed as an application of linear algebra over $\mathbb F_2$.
-In fact, Aaronson and Gottesman show that the problem of Clifford circuit simulation is $\parityL$-complete, putting it in the same class as matrix inversion, iterated matrix multiplication, determinant, and other linear algebra tasks over $\mathbb F_2$ \cite{damm90}.
+In fact, Aaronson and Gottesman show that a variant of the Clifford circuit simulation problem\footnote{Specifically, they consider the task of determining whether measuring the first qubit of a given Clifford circuit's output state yields result $\ket{1}$ with probability 1.} is $\parityL$-complete, putting it in the same class as matrix inversion, iterated matrix multiplication, determinant, and other linear algebra tasks over $\mathbb F_2$ \cite{damm90}.
 Since the discovery of fast matrix multiplication in the 1960s, many linear algebra tasks have been sped up via a reduction to matrix multiplication.